Gojer16/Personal-Resume/README.md

 * **Skill Highlight:** A dedicated section to categorize and present my technical proficiencies.
 * **Direct Contact:** Easy access to my contact information and professional social links.
 * **Modern UI/UX:** Clean, dark theme with subtle gradients and animations for an aesthetically pleasing experience.
+* **Resume Q&A Chatbot:** A lightweight, production-ready AI chatbot that answers questions based on my resume.

 ## ⚙️ Installation and Setup